Table of Contents

 With an estimated value of $179 billion in the US, and still growing (despite the financial crisis) the luxury goods market is a considerable one.
 As the market expands, so will the number of consumers who shop for high-end goods online.
-From 2011 to 2016, online sales with luxury brands increased 112%, compared with the 24% of in-store sales.
 From mobile to social media, luxury brands are getting to grips with omnichannel selling and marketing.
 As their digital consumer base grows, high-end businesses must evolve their online presence.
 The main challenge for luxury brands today is ensuring that their software meets the high expectations that they and their customers inherently demand.
 Here’s why having the right and better software solution is so key for luxury brands.

 Visit awesome MessyWeekend website to check how they display their products and how user friendly their platform is!